TVR Tuscan (1967)

-The TVR Tuscan was a front engine, rear wheel drive sports car built by TVR from 1967 to 1971 in the company's Blackpool, England factory.
+The TVR Tuscan is a front engine, rear wheel drive sports car built by TVR from 1967 to 1971 in the company's Blackpool, England factory.
 It was the second car developed by TVR during the Martin Lilley era of the automotive firm.

 The car was made available in both a V8 and a V6 format, with a total of 174 cars built between the two available engine formats.

 Tuscan V8

 In early 1967, the first Tuscans were made, available with only the V8 engine.
 Recalling the performance potential of the Grantura-based Griffith, it was based on the Grantura/Vixen and was built in three different configurations between January 1967 and early 1971.
 The engine was a 4728 cc Ford Windsor V8, similar to that available in early Ford Mustangs.
 The motor was equipped with a Ford 4-barrel carburetor, made 271 hp, and was capable of propelling the car to a top speed of 155 mph.
 Stopping power came from disc brakes in the front and the rear.
 Production of the V8 models dwindled after the release of the V6, and was discontinued altogether in 1970.
 In total, 73 cars were sold by TVR with a V8.
 Most of the Tuscan V8s were sold in the United States, with only the occasional vehicle being built with right-hand drive for the home market.

 It was originally available in a short-wheelbase form with Vixen-style bodywork, looking very much like a Series IV Grantura 1800S aside from its prominent bonnet bulge.
 Approximately twenty-four were built.
 The SWB style was essentially identical to the V8-powered Griffith, which was discontinued in early 1967 as a result of the reputation it had gained for issues with build quality and reliability.
 The LWB car arrived a little later and used the same long-wheelbase chassis as the Vixen S2, and the same method of bolting the body to the chassis.
 About another two dozen of these LWB Tuscan V8s were built until production ended in 1969.

 1970 saw the introduction of the widebody Tuscan V8 (LWB SE), which featured a restyled body shell that gave a preview to the upcoming M-series body style.
 The widebody Tuscan was powered by the larger 4942 cc version of the small block Ford V8, and, although estimates vary, it appears that approximately ten widebody cars were built between 1970 and 1971.
 The V8 SE also had wider, hooded taillights mounted at a reverse rake.